kdirectorate/ansible/README.md

 roles.
 You can turn off 'features' by editing the variables in the playbooks.
 Just set the options variables to anything besides "yes" to turn that option off.

+### (Playbook) laptop-pb

+Similar to my work install, just without the ipsec stuff.
+This Playbook is meant to be run to configure a local computer.
+This is the computer I use as the Ansible controller for all the rest.

+You can use *run-laptop.sh* to execute the Playbook.

 ### (Playbook) uwork-pb:

 For work purposes this installs and configures ipsec.
 You will have to